When will Arsenal learn?! Derby disaster offers little hope that Gunners' season can be saved | Goal.com

 This time Son turned provider for Kane, finding him in the box at the end of another rapid counterattack, with the England captain crashing an unstoppable shot past Leno.

-Arsenal lost Thomas Partey in the build-up to the goal, seemingly to the same thigh injury he had just recovered from.
+Arsenal lost Thomas Partey in the build-up to the goal, seemingly to the same thigh injury from which he had just recovered.

 Throwing the Ghana international straight back into the starting line-up after nearly a month off was clearly a gamble deemed worth taking, but it is one that has now backfired.